alissacrane123/Module-2-Resources/lecture-notes/week-5/d1-context/context_notes.md

 Method-style invocation
 - `object.method(args)` -> `String.toUpperCase()`
-- ensures that `this` inside the method will be the objecet that method was called upon
+- ensures that `this` inside the method will be the object that method was called upon